Fintech Valley Vizag: Announcement

-In September 2016, Chief Minister Naidu declared the Fintech Valley Project through a document titled 'Sunrise Andhra Pradesh Vision 2029' stating its objectives and the proposed state growth achievable by 2029 and in focusing on Fintech Valley will be developed as an innovation valley, and as one of the best financial centers in the world.
+In September 2016, Chief Minister Naidu declared the Fintech Valley Project through a document titled 'Sunrise Andhra Pradesh Vision 2029' stating its objectives and the proposed state growth achievable by 2029 and focusing on Fintech Valley will be developed as an innovation valley, and as one of the best financial centers in the world.

 Visakhapatnam, also known as Vizag, was chosen as the city to host the projects of financial technology due to its size and potential for attracting investment.
 Endeavouring to be a “happy and globally-competitive society” by 2029, Andhra Pradesh state envisages transforming into an inclusive, accountable, and competitively innovative society.
 Initiating structural transformations and committing to sustain high economic growth, the Government of Andhra Pradesh placed FinTech as the epicentre of a focus to create an ecosystem of digital banking, financial analytics, cybersecurity, and blockchain (database) technology.
-Among the various promising initiatives taken under the auspices of FinTech Valley Vizag, the initiative pertaining to the FinTech ecosystem are the Andhra Pradesh Purse mobile wallet offering 13 mobile banking and 10 other mobile wallets for transactions.
+Among the various promising initiatives taken under the auspices of FinTech Valley Vizag, the initiative pertaining to the FinTech ecosystem is the Andhra Pradesh Purse mobile wallet offering 13 mobile banking and 10 other mobile wallets for transactions.

 The Government of Andhra Pradeshs' accord with the FinTech Association of Hong Kong is aimed at utilising Hong Kong's FinTech ecosystem and developing an Andhra Pradesh Hong Kong entrée for FinTech startups and knowledge transfer.
 It is the largest city in Andhra Pradesh with an IT industry whose turnover is Rs.
 2,000 crore and an established industrial base.
 The objective was set to build into a thriving Finance & Technology ecosystem.